martiph/subnet-calculator/README.md

-# subnet-calculator
+# Subnet calculator

-A simple calculator to calculate some subnet-relating stuff.
+This simple subnet calculator helps you with calculating network subnets.
+Just provide an ip address and the subnet mask and you will receive a complete list with the network address, number of hosts in the network, broadcast address and the CIDR-notation for the network.

-You can either provide a ip-address in CIDR notation or a ip-address and subnet mask.
-You will receive the network address, broadcast address and the number of hosts.
+Happy networking :smiley: